gazebosim/gz-cmake/tutorials/install.md

 1. Navigate to your `condabin` if necessary, and then create and activate a Conda environment:
   ```
-  conda create -n ign-ws
+  conda create -n gz-ws
-  conda activate ign-ws
+  conda activate gz-ws
   ```

-  Once you have activated an environment, a prefix like `(ign-ws)` will be prepended to your prompt, and you can use the `conda` command outside of `condabin`.
+  Once you have activated an environment, a prefix like `(gz-ws)` will be prepended to your prompt, and you can use the `conda` command outside of `condabin`.

   You can use `conda info --envs` to see all your environments.